Magneto: Combining Small and Large Language Models for Schema Matching: The

-A key problem in evaluating schema-matching algorithms is the availability of benchmarks that cover a wide variety of challenges present in real data.
-While there have been efforts to address this issue, benchmarks are often synthetically fabricated from real data~\cite{valentine2021, magellandata}, which can introduce biases.
-Moreover, as we show in Section~\ref{sec:experiments} (and as seen in~\cite{valentine2021}), publicly available benchmarks based on real data such as Magellan~\cite{magellandata} and WikiData~\cite{valentine2021} are quickly becoming ``saturated'' since many algorithms attain near-perfect performance and leave small room for algorithmic improvements.
+A major challenge in evaluating schema-matching algorithms is the lack of benchmarks reflecting the diversity of real-world data.
+Benchmarks are often synthetically fabricated from real data~\cite{valentine2021, magellandata}, which can introduce biases.
+Moreover, as show in Section~\ref{sec:experiments} (and in~\cite{valentine2021}), publicly available benchmarks based on real data such as Magellan~\cite{magellandata} and WikiData~\cite{valentine2021} are quickly becoming ``saturated'' since many algorithms attain near-perfect performance and leave small room for algorithmic improvements.
 This makes it difficult to extract useful insights about the strengths of different algorithms.